Brand Logo

 ABOUT MONICA STANESCU

-My interest in psychology and therapeutical approaches sparked about twenty years ago.
-Going through various adverse childhood experiences, being surrounded by unhealthy behaviours, and displaying unhealthy behaviours, understanding the mind and behaviours become something of high interest.
-Hence, I went to study psychology, and this was amazing!
-However, I needed to figure out what path to follow next.
-I wanted to study clinical psychology, but I was looking for more, so I decided to go and work in the Human Resources and Recruitment field.
+My interest in psychology and therapeutic approaches sparked about twenty years ago.
+Going through various adverse childhood experiences, being surrounded by unhealthy behaviours, and displaying unhealthy behaviours, understanding the mind and human behaviours becomes something of high interest.
+Hence, I went on to study Psychology, and I found it amazing!
+I initially wanted to study clinical psychology, but I was looking for more, so I decided to pursue a career in the Human Resources and Recruitment field.
 This time of my life was truly spectacular!
-I worked and met so many wonderful people (I still carry some wisdom from that time.
-My favourite is: “I am too poor to buy cheap shoes”, and I genuinely believe it, but I also love shoes, so it’s a good excuse when I want to buy another pair).
-I developed good diplomacy and professional skills, learned to adjust my communication skills, and developed people skills, which, over time, correlated with a high level of empathy and authenticity and became my strength as a person and now as a therapist.
+I worked and met so many wonderful people.
+I still carry some wisdom from that time.
+My favourite is: “I am too poor to buy cheap shoes”, and I genuinely believe it, but I also love shoes, so it’s a good excuse when I want to buy another pair.
+I developed strong diplomatic and professional skills, learned to adjust my communication style, and refined my people skills, which, over time, correlated with a high level of empathy and authenticity, becoming my strengths as a person and now as a therapist.

 Now, I understand that I needed guidance and support, and nowadays, someone does not need to spend years trying to change unhealthy beliefs and behaviours to healthy ones.
 You need the right support, tailored to your unique needs at that time.
-Hence, being able to work with students holds such a meaningful place in my heart.
-In my search to develop as an individual and professional, I started to study counselling.
+Hence, working with students holds a significant place in my heart.
+In my quest to develop as an individual and professional, I began studying the Person-Centred Approach (more commonly known as counselling).
 The counselling course was mind-blowing from a personal development perspective.
 I had to go back to therapy to process, challenge and integrate old, deeply ingrained beliefs.
-At a professional level, developing and applying the person centred approach made such a difference, but soon, I identified a new obstacle: trauma.
-Hence, I studied and integrated a trauma-informed, somatic psychotherapy course, which allows a whole exploration, beautifully exploring emotional beliefs and their expression throughout somatic work.
+At a professional level, developing and applying the Person-Centred Approach made a significant difference; however, I soon identified a new obstacle: trauma.
+Hence, I studied and integrated a one-year Trauma-Informed and Somatic Psychotherapy course, which allowed for a thorough exploration of emotional experiences and their expression through somatic work.
 This approach enables a healthy and rapid process and integration of our lived experiences.

 Studying Cognitive-Behavioural Hypnotherapy was the cherry on top!
-I have always been fascinated by hypnotherapy, and it felt it would beautifully complete my set of skills to be able to offer a safe space and contain any challenge that one might bring into the therapeutical space, completing the process with enhancing self-confidence and self-esteem through deep suggestions right to the core of being.
-I now have well-rounded skills and professional expertise to support people in their transformative journey.
-But the most important thing is that I have grown so much due to all the knowledge I’ve accumulated, enhanced by my high level of empathy and non-judgment.
-I am currently enrolled as a trainee counsellor studying Level 5 and I am integrating the person centred approach not only in my professional life but in my personal one, it is a life style!
-I am happy to share this with anyone who might need a safe space to figure out ways to overcome emotional obstacles or to live well with daily stuff like managing stress, having to deliver a presentation, or managing social-romantic-family relationships.
+I have always been fascinated by hypnotherapy, and I believe it would beautifully complement my set of skills to be able to offer a safe space and contain any challenges that one might bring into the therapeutic setting, thereby enhancing the process by deepening self-confidence and self-esteem through targeted suggestions that reach the core of being.
+I now possess well-rounded skills and professional expertise to support individuals in their transformative journeys.
+However, the most important thing is that I have grown significantly due to the extensive knowledge I’ve accumulated, which my high level of empathy and non-judgmental approach have enhanced.
+I am currently enrolled as a trainee counsellor studying at Level 5, and I am integrating the person-centred approach not only in my professional life but also in my personal one; it has become a lifestyle.
+I am happy to share this with anyone who might need a safe space to figure out ways to overcome emotional obstacles or to live well with daily challenges, such as managing stress, delivering a presentation, or navigating social, romantic, and family relationships.

 Thank you for taking the time to get to know me.
 I look forward to hearing your story!